 Committee meetings were advertised through the local newspaper, The Olympian, and through the information sheets that were available at customer service counters at the City of Tumwater and Thurston County.
 An extensive mailing list was developed to provide individual notices of Joint Planning Committee activities.
-Periodic information regarding the Joint Planning process also was provided in the City of Tumwater's monthly newsletter, The Pioneer, and by Thurston County in its regular progress reports.
+Periodic informationInformation regarding the Joint Planningjoint planning process also was provided in the City of Tumwater's monthly newsletter, The Pioneer, and by Thurston County in its regular progrcess reports.